 How do you correct multiple errors in a word document?
 If you’ve used the ‘Find abd Replace’ option in MS Word, there’s good news.
 Google Docs has that too.
 You can access this under the Edit tab.

 Why go through all the hassle of typing something out when you could just talk about it?
 The voice feature works brilliantly on Google Docs.
 You’ll need a microphone (obviously) before you head to Tools > Voice Typing to enable it.
 And when you’re ready, click the microphone icon and start talking.

 Did you know that you don’t have to step outside Docs for doing simple image edits?
 Doc has a really easy-to-use tool that can help save a lot of time when it comes to reworking images.
 After you insert an image into a doc, click on it, and the toolbar at the top starts to look like a clipboard.
-You get to apply borders, do other small edits, and give your image a classy look.
+You get to apply borders, do other small edits but nothing as advanced as background removal, and give your image a classy look.